 Comments on suggested modifications may be submitted by the affected parties within 7 working days of their announcement.
 If as a result of the submitted comments, the security inspector administered significant modification to the suggested changes, the changes have to be published once more and subjected to assessment.
-In other cases, a new version of Certificate Policy and Certification Practice Statement receives the status under approval and is subjected to approval procedure (see chapter 1.5.4).
+In other cases, a new version of Certificate Policy and Certification Practice Statement is subjected to approval procedure (see chapter 1.5.4) receives the valid status.